auth0/Auth0.Android/README.md

 </manifest>
 ```

-Remember that if you request a different scheme you must replace the above `android:scheme` property value and initialize the provider with the new scheme.
+Recall that if you request a different scheme, you must replace the above `android:scheme` property value and initialize the provider with the new scheme.
 Read [this section](#a-note-about-app-deep-linking) to learn more.

 * Is the Web Authentication module setup optional?

-If you don't plan to use the _Web Authentication_ feature you will notice that the compiler will still prompt you to provide the `manifestPlaceholders` values, since the `RedirectActivity` included in this library will require them and the Gradle tasks won't be able to run without them.
+If you don't plan to use the _Web Authentication_ feature, you will notice that the compiler will still prompt you to provide the `manifestPlaceholders` values, since the `RedirectActivity` included in this library will require them, and the Gradle tasks won't be able to run without them.

 Re-declare the activity manually with `tools:node="remove"` in your app's Android Manifest in order to make the manifest merger remove it from the final manifest file.
 Additionally, one more unused activity can be removed from the final APK by using the same process.
 A complete snippet to achieve this is: